newellbrandon/kastendevhub.github.io/_posts/2024-06-03-kasten-and-strimzi-kafka.markdown

 Whilst most of the data is transient, being governed by a timeout removal schedule, the issue is there is no formal backup procedure for Kafka.
 In fact even Confluence, Kafka's vendor, does not provide a tool for native backup.
 This doesn't mean it's not important to protect the data.
 The 'normal' procedure would be to protect the data upstream and downstream from the messaging queue, usually in other applications, but not the data in transmission.
 However there maybe scenarios where recovery of this transient data is required, and as long as recovery is done before the data expiry time window closes, that data can be recovered.

 From a Kasten perspective it's just another classical Kubernetes application, however the Kafka architecture does require some finesse in restoration.
-Firstly it's important to understand what Kafka is and the components.
+First it's important to understand what Kafka is and the components.

 ***